vegapit/nanoflare/README.md

 # Nanoflare

 Nanoflare is a header-only C++17 extensible library designed to be a fast and lightweight alternative to Libtorch for real-time inference of Pytorch models.
-It was originally developed to use Pytorch calibrated models in audio plugins.
+It was originally developed for using calibrated Pytorch models in audio plugins.

 ## Usage

-Nanoflare consist of a Python library located in the `pynanoflare` folder which acts as a wrapper for various Pytorch modules, and an equivalent header-only C++ library located in the `include` folder.
+Nanoflare consists of a Python library located in the `pynanoflare` folder which acts as a wrapper for various Pytorch modules, and a corresponding header-only C++ library located in the `include` folder.

 **Calibrating and exporting a Nanoflare compatible Pytorch model to C++** is easy and involves the following steps: